Touring

 Piran - Grožnjan: SALINA NATURE PARK AND THE TOWN OF ARTISTS

-After crossing the border with Croatia, a slight ascent towards Savudrija is awarded by some stunning views of the surroundings.
+After cycling your way into Croatia, a slight ascent towards Savudrija is awarded by some stunning views of the surroundings.
 The highlight of the day is a tiny inland town of Grožnjan.
 Much like its neighbouring villages, Grožnjan has kept a faithful watch over the Mirna valley for centuries.
 When Grožnjan was formally declared as the Town of Artists in 1965, many artists and gallerists moved in and began transforming it into an art hub.
 With some 30 galleries the town has retained this status to this day.
 But before reaching Grožnjan, there is yet another place that is well worth a visit – the town of Buje.
 Located atop a hill offering a 360° panorama, the mediaeval town of Buje seems as if it’s guarding the surrounding vineyards and olive groves the region is known for.

 Grožnjan - Motovun: IN THE LAND OF TRUFFLES